asottile/selenium-examples/README.md

 selenium-examples
 =================

-A Presentation for U of T about Selenium Testing at Yelp
+A Presentation for U of M about Selenium Testing at Yelp

 Instructions
 ---------------